dod-ccpo/atat-web-api/docs/manual-steps.md

 The Secret Name/Path/ARN is configured in the `atat:GitHubPatName` context setting.
 The default Secret Name is `auth/github/pat`.

+When the GitHub PAT is updated in AWS Secrets Manager, the Version ID must be obtained (this can be done with the `ListSecretVersionIds` API).
+Then, a manual deployment of the pipeline stack must be performed in _each_ environment, passing the `atat:ForceGitHubTokenVersion` context value set to the version ID.
+This will ensure that CloudFormation resolves the new version of the secret and updates all necessary resources appropriately.

 ### Cloud Service Provider Integration Configuration

 The configuration values for integrating with Cloud Service Providers is stored